 All Children will experience the below process regularly throughout the curriculum;

-Initiate an idea and create a challenge - Inquire and analyse information and ideas - Practice and learn - Perfect and finalise - Present& Achieve their learning
+Initiate an idea and create a challenge - Enquire and analyse information and ideas - Practice and learn - Perfect and finalise - Present& Achieve their learning

 1. Initiate; Children and teacher decide upon a product(s) that they will create during the unit of learning.